-- Unpacking is crowned the 2022 winner of the EE Game of the Year Award – the only award to be voted for by the public
+- God of War Ragnarök is crowned the 2023 winner of the EE Game of the Year Award – the only award voted for by the public

-- The BAFTA Games Awards were hosted at the Queen Elizabeth Hall, Southbank, London by TV & Radio Presenter, Elle Osili-Wood, and live streamed on BAFTA’s social channels with viewers from around the world tuning in
+- The BAFTA Games Awards were hosted at the Queen Elizabeth Hall, Southbank, London by games and esports host, Frankie Ward, and live streamed exclusively on BAFTA’s Twitch

-Tonight, Unpacking won the EE Game of the Year Award at the BAFTA Games Awards, with the winner being announced at the Queen Elizabeth Hall, Southbank, London, as well as live streamed across BAFTA’s social channels.
+Tonight, games fans worldwide celebrate as God of War Ragnarök won the EE Game of the Year Award at the BAFTA Games Awards, the only category voted for by the public.
+The winner was announced at the Queen Elizabeth Hall, Southbank, London, as well as live streamed exclusively on BAFTA’s Twitch channel.

-The ceremony, which was hosted by TV & Radio Presenter, Elle Osili-Wood, featured the announcements for winners across all categories, along with acceptance speeches and a ‘year in games’ highlight reel.
+The ceremony, which was hosted by games and e-sports presenter, Frankie Ward, featured the announcements for winners across all categories, along with acceptance speeches and a ‘year in games’ highlight reel.

-Unpacking was one of six outstanding games nominated in recognition of their innovative offering and the impact they have had upon the public and games industry alike.
+God of War Ragnarök was one of six outstanding games nominated by the jurors who recognised their innovative offering and the impact they have had upon the public and video games industry alike.

-Earlier this year, a jury panel comprising of leading industry experts met to select the six nominees for the second EE Game of the Year Award from a long list of competitors.
-This jury was chaired by Dr. Jo Twist OBE, chair of BAFTA Games Committee, and included Gaming Influencer Stephanie Ijoma, Head of Content at GAMINGBible Mike Diver, TV Presenter Jane Douglas and Associate Editor at the Daily Star Tom Hutchison.
+Earlier this year, a jury panel comprising of leading industry experts met to select the six nominees for the third EE Game of the Year Award from a long list.
+This jury was chaired by Tara Saunders, Chair of BAFTA’s Games Committee, and included Gaming Influencer Ebonix, TV Presenter Julia Hardy, as well as leading gaming journalists.

 For more information, please contact M&C Saatchi Talk on [email protected]